exotica-jewelry/multietch-newsletter-d1/README-multietch.md

-Periodic newsletters sent out from those who sign up at [MultiEtch.com](https://www.multietch.com).
+Periodic emails to customers and subscribers who sign up at [MultiEtch.com](https://www.multietch.com).

 ![Multi-Etch logo](/_templates/images/multietch.png)

 Written in MJML and processed into ugly email code for importing into senders.

-See [the usage file](USAGE.md) for instructions on using.
+See [the main readme file](README.md) for instructions on using.

 # Style guide